 The available packages for the Journey have been streamlined for the reduced model range, with the SE Value only getting access to the Blacktop Package ($645), which adds 17-inch black-painted alloys, black headlight bezels, and a gloss black grille; and the new SE Popular Equipment Group ($1,595), which adds Uconnect voice command with Bluetooth, tri-zone climate control, a six-way power driver's seat with four-way lumbar, and SiriusXM.
 The Crossroad gets its own Popular Equipment Group ($1,595), adding navigation, SiriusXM Traffic, a six-speaker premium sound system, a heated steering wheel and front seats, and remote start.
 The upper trim also gets the Rear Seat Video Group ($995), which comprises a nine-inch fold-down video screen, a six-speaker premium sound system, wireless headphones, and a remote control.

-With even fewer choices this year, it really comes down to whether you want the most economical or the most well-equipped of the two very basic SUVs.
-But when you look at just how bare-bones the SE Value is, even with its Popular Equipment Group, it's hard to justify the purchase.
+With even fewer choices this year, it really comes down to whether you want the most economical or the most well-equipped of the two very basic specs.
+But when you look at just how bare-bones the SE Value is, even with its Popular Equipment Group, it's hard to justify the purchase for how much you get.
 The automatic climate control, six-way power front seats, and larger infotainment display on the Crossroad are hard to pass up.
-You may still want to spring for the Popular Equipment Group for the navigation and heated front seats, but if you want to keep your final price below $30k, then you can probably do without it, especially since rear park assist is now standard.
+You may still want to spring for the Popular Equipment Group for the navigation and heated front seats, but if you want to keep your final price below $30k, then you can probably do without it, especially since rear park assist is now standard on all configurations.

 Only slightly younger than the Journey, the Dodge Durango occupies a segment one position higher than its little brother.
 It still offers seating for seven passengers, but it has quite a bit more cargo space in the 17.2-cubic-foot trunk.
 It also gets a far more competent powertrain lineup with the standard V6 engine delivering 293 hp and 260 lb-ft, while the available V8 puts out 360 hp and a whopping 390 lb-ft.
 It certainly feels sprier on the road, getting up to speed in around six seconds.
 The Durango has also made more effort to stay modern, with Apple CarPlay and Android Auto coming standard, while blind spot monitoring, forward collision alert, and rear cross-traffic alert are available.
 It may cost a bit more than the Journey, but with all this extra value, the Durango is still the better deal at $30,495 MSRP.